MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 - Purchasing a new data plan (either postpaid or prepaid).
 - Canceling a subscription.

-> [!Note]
+> [!NOTE]
-> Make a note about that this control back should be returned from the host defined in Configuration.
+> This callback should be returned from the host defined in [Service configuration](mobile-plans-service-configuration.md).

 ## Inline profile delivery

-The following diagram shows the high level flow for how the *Mobile Plans* program supports downloading a profile without control leaving the MODirect portal.
+The following diagram shows the high level flow for how the Mobile Plans program supports downloading a profile without control leaving the MODirect portal.

 ![Mobile Plans inline profile download sequence diagram](images/dynamo_inline_profile_flow.png)